whitedark9/medical-notes/src/pages/anaesthesia/index.md

 1. Bleeding disorders (e.g. Haemophilia, Thrombocytopenia)
 1. Neurological disorders (e.g. Multiple sclerosis, Peripheral neuropathies)

-## 2. Regional Anesthesia (RA)
+## 2. Regional Anaesthesia (RA)

 > Blocks sensation in a larger part of the body by targeting specific nerves or spinal segments, without affecting consciousness

 ### Types of RA

-1. **Spinal(Intrathecal) Anesthesia**: Injection into the subarachnoid space in the lumbar region, affecting lower body areas.
+1. **Spinal(Intrathecal) Anaesthesia**: Injection into the subarachnoid space in the lumbar region, affecting lower body areas.
-1. **Epidural Anesthesia**: Injection into the epidural space, often used during childbirth and lower limb surgeries.
+1. **Epidural Anaesthesia**: Injection into the epidural space, often used during childbirth and lower limb surgeries.
 1. **Peripheral Nerve Blocks**: Targeting specific nerve clusters to anesthetize a limb or specific area.

 ### Mechanism of Action [#RA]

-- Similar to local anesthesia, regional anesthesia involves the blockade of sodium channels in nerve fibers.
+- Similar to local anaesthesia, regional anaesthesia involves the blockade of sodium channels in nerve fibers.

 ### Uses [#RA]